Bags of problems for Vuitton & Pétain

-By 2012, the multi-national was named the world’s most valuable luxury brand for six consecutive years.
-Louis Vuitton advertising campaigns have included high profile sports and movie stars like Maria Sharapova, Brad Pitt, Tiger Woods, and Uma Thurman.
+Louis Vuitton advertising campaigns have included high-profile sports and movie stars like Maria Sharapova, Brad Pitt, Tiger Woods, and Uma Thurman.

 But the organisation had been through troubled times.
 During the occupation in World War Two, the then head of the company, Gaston Vuitton was determined to keep the business going.

 He instructed his eldest son, Henry, to curry favour with the head of the collaborationist Vichy government, Philippe Pétain.
 Various prominent Nazis were also cultivated.

 The prestigious Paris Hotel du Parc was the seat of Pétain’s puppet government.
 It was also the location of Maréchal Pétain’s private apartment suite.
 Louis Vuitton had a shop in the centre on the ground floor.
 It was soon the only retail store to remain open.
 All the others were shut down.

 Henry Vuitton’s obsequious behaviour soon resulted in his being decorated by the Nazi-backed government.
 He was decorated with a medal for his loyalty, support and provision of materiel and supplies for the Petain regime.